Monarch butterflies may have magnetic compass

 NEW YORK (AP) — A new study suggests that monarch butterflies use an internal magnetic compass to help navigate on their annual migrations from North America to central Mexico.

-The scientists tethered monarchs in a chamber without any outdoor light and showed that their flight patterns responded to changes in the magnetic field.
+They tethered monarchs in a chamber without any outdoor light and showed that their flight patterns responded to changes in the magnetic field.
 Further work suggested the compass is in the antennae.

 Millions of the black-and-orange butterflies spend the winter in Mexico.